mariomliberio/PHP/phpnotes.md

   - ```$_FILES["filename"]["size"]``` Contains the size of the file uploaded in Octets.
 PHP limits max upload file size to 8 Mo.
   - ```$_FILES["filename"]["tmp_name"].``` Contains the temporary placement of the file once its been uploaded until PHP determines whether to stock it or not.
   - ```$_FILES["filename"]["error"].``` Contains an error code if file delivery has been unsuccesful.
-- A good method to determine whether a file should be stocked or not is to:
+- A good method to determine whether a file should be stored or not is to:
   - Check if the file has been succesfully recieved through ```isset($_FILES["filename"]["error"])```.
   - Check if the file does not surpass max file size ```$_FILES['filename']['size']```.
   - Check if the file extension is the desired one ```$_FILES["filename"]["type"]```.
 The name can also be used to check filetype.